 Learn how to harvest basil to maximize growth.
-This warm weather plant will produce lots of leaves.
+This warm-weather plant will produce lots of leaves.
 The great thing about growing basil is you can snip leaves off to use in cooking as well as snip branches off to regrow more basil plants.
-You can also harvest the seeds.
+You can also harvest the flowers and seeds.
 Before you know it, you’ll have several plants with more leaves than you know what to do with.

 There’s no fear of killing the plant when you harvest basil correctly.
 Picking basil leaves will ensure it keeps growing more basil.

 Basil is as popular with gardeners as it is with chefs.
 It is grown across the world for its flavorful and aromatic leaves.
 It is relatively easy to cultivate in most climates and endless in its possible uses.
-Using fresh basil is a sure-fire way to step up one’s cooking game.
+Using fresh basil is a surefire way to step up your cooking game.

 Understanding how to pick basil is necessary to maintain a healthy plant that produces a steady flow of fragrant and delicious leaves all season long.
 Here are some of the best tips, including how to know when basil is ready to harvest.